1 lb dried Anasazi beans

 1/4 t ground black pepper

-1 pinch of either ground Guajillo or Cayenne pepper (optional)
+1 pinch of either ground Guajillo (mild to medium heat) or Cayenne (spicy) pepper (optional)

 12 oz smoked sausage, sliced